How to Get on College Mailing Lists

 How do I participate?

-- If you've already joined Search, click the yellow button to update your info and preferences.
-Keeping your information up-to-date helps colleges and scholarships send you relevant communications.
+- If you've already joined Search or after you’ve joined, click “Update my Info” to update your preferences and information.
+Keeping your profile up-to-date helps colleges and scholarships send you relevant communications.

 You can also opt in to Student Search Service when you register for or take a College Board test like the PSAT 10, PSAT/NMSQT or SAT.

 Colleges will send you letters or emails with information they think is most relevant to you.
 Colleges may send you:

 - Information on financial aid, scholarships, or other ways to make college more affordable

 - Overviews of majors, courses, and degree options

 - Invitations to recruitment events and campus tours

 - Details on campus life and student services

 You may also hear from our scholarship partners who offer $300 million in scholarships each year.